Amy Pharaoh

 Amy Pharaoh (born 20 March 1979 in Grimsby), also known as Amy Gowshall and Amy Monkhouse, is an English international lawn and indoor bowler.
+She reached a career high ranking of world number 12 in June 2025.

 Personal life

 In August 2002, she married and became Amy Monkhouse.
 She has since reverted to her birth name of Amy Gowshall but then remarried in 2022 to become Amy Pharaoh.

 Career

+Gowshall won the National junior singles four times in 1996, 1999, 2001 and 2002.
+The first was at age 17.

 Gowshall won a bronze medal in the Women's pairs at the 2002 Commonwealth Games in Manchester.

 In 2004, she won the gold medal in the fours with Jayne Christie, Jean Baker and Ellen Falkner at the 2004 World Outdoor Bowls Championship.

 She won a bronze medal at the 2006 Commonwealth Games before representing England at the 2010 Commonwealth Games where she won, with Ellen Falkner, a gold medal in the woman's pairs competition.

 In 2007 she won the triples gold medal at the Atlantic Bowls Championships and in 2011 she won the fours gold medal at the Atlantic Championships.